Forward List Merge In C++ - C++ Programming Tutorial

 This function accepts one or two arguments:

-list_contain2: It represents the object of the second list that will be merged.
+list_contain2: It denotes the element from the second list that is to be combined.

-Comparator: It specifies an internal comparison.
-It is a binary predicate with two inputs of the same value that are specified in the list container; it returns true if the listcontain1 element has been determined to come before the listcontain2 element.
-Otherwise, it returns false.
+It defines an internal comparison mechanism using a binary predicate that evaluates two inputs of equal value within the list container.
+The comparator returns true if the listcontain1 element is identified to precede the listcontain2 element, otherwise, it returns false.

 Example: